This New Orleans Beignets recipe will help you make the perfect treat for brunch or any other time! Absolutely delicious!

 - powdered sugar.

-- In a small bowl, mix together the flour, nutmeg, cinnamon, and salt.
+- In a small bowl, mix together the flour, nutmeg, cinnamon, salt, and yeast.

 - Heat milk to scalding.
 (Steaming but not boiling.)